Aeternitaas/twitterBaconizer/README.md

 Searches for a path to Twitter mentions of Kevin Bacon through any series of @ mentions, retweets, and quotes.

+Utilizes a Depth-Limited Best-First Search scheme, utilizing tf-idf string comparisons to measure similarity of tweets between Kevin Bacon and the origin user to determine the best path forward.

 # Dependencies

 Uses numpy, scipy, and scikit-learn for Tf-Idf Vectorization.